 This can happen if you used iMessage on your iPhone and then transferred your SIM card or phone number to a non-Apple phone (like an Android, Windows, or BlackBerry phone).
 If you didn't turn off or deactivate iMessage before switching to a non-Apple phone, other iOS devices will still try to use iMessage to send text messages to your phone number.

-If you're not getting SMS or text messages from someone with an iPhone, follow these steps.
-If you can't send SMS or text messages to someone who used to have an iPhone, have them follow these steps.
+If you're not getting SMS or text messages from someone with an iPhone, or you can't send SMS or text messages to someone who used to have an iPhone, learn what to do.

 If you still have your iPhone